-Pharma companies need to be always updated with the latest sfda variation guidelines.
-This is to ensure compliance with the drug life cycle management regulations in Saudi Arabia.
-Since SFDA is regularly updating their way of accepting and evaluating drug variation submissions, regulatory professionals have to apply the latest version of the SFDA Variation Guideline (also published as GCC variation guidelines).
+Pharma companies must comply with the latest SFDA variation guidelines to ensure compliance with the drug life cycle management regulations in Saudi Arabia.
+Since the SFDA regularly updates its way of accepting and evaluating drug variation submissions, the regulatory professionals must apply the latest version of the SFDA Variation Guideline (also published as GCC variation guidelines).

-We will in this post discuss the latest version (Guidelines for Variation Requirements v 6.1).
+This post will discuss the latest version (Guidelines for Variation Requirements v 6.3).

 Table of contents

-The sfda variation guidelines describe the types of variations and the requirements for their submission to update the registered drug file.
-It covers the administrative and CMC changes for manufacturers, MAH, API, and drug products.
+These guidelines describe the types of variations and the requirements for submitting them to update the registered drug file.
+They also cover the administrative and CMC changes for manufacturers, MAH, API, and drug products.

 The changes vary from low to high potential risks concerning product quality.
 The manufacturer is encouraged to utilize a risk-based regulatory processes system for;